gabrieleiannetti/slurm_cluster_installation/README.md

 ### Setting up the checkpoint directories between the Slurm Controller<a name="setup_checkdirs"></a>

-Both directory paths which are specified by the parameter **JobCheckpointDir** and **StateSaveLocation** of the configuration file **/etc/slurm-llnl/slurm.conf** are set up here via a NFS mount, so both the primary and backup controller can share its directory contents.
+Both directory paths which are specified by the parameter **JobCheckpointDir** and **StateSaveLocation** in the configuration file **/etc/slurm-llnl/slurm.conf** are set up here via a NFS mount, so both the primary and backup controller can share its directory contents.

 ##### Creating the checkpoint directories